-Songs and Music are great tools to use in the TEFL classroom.
+Songs and Music are great tools to use in the TESOL classroom.
 Everyone likes listening to music and the right song can not only be fun for the students (and the teacher) but also be used in an effective way to teach.

 Popular song lyrics are often very simple and mostly in the first person.
 They use rhyme which can help in remembering and the language is often conversational.

 This article introduces a few ideas about using music in the TESOL classroom to help teach English.